Raising of poultry — Strategic Scorecard

 Technical standards, safety regimes, certifications, and fraud/adulteration risks.

-Moderate-to-high exposure — this pillar averages 3.1/5 across 7 attributes.
+Moderate-to-high exposure — this pillar averages 3.4/5 across 7 attributes.
 3 attributes are elevated (score ≥ 4), including 1 risk amplifier.
-This pillar runs modestly above the Bio-Organic & Perishable baseline.
+This pillar is significantly above the Bio-Organic & Perishable baseline, indicating structurally elevated standards, compliance & controls pressure relative to similar industries.

 -